 Hardship waivers focus on the harm to US citizen family members if an immigrant visa is not issued due to an inadmissibility determination by a consular officer.

 Whether just beginning to explore immigration possibilities or seeking to move forward on pending matters, we offer a wide range of services.

 Application Filing Services

-- Advocacy relating to matters already filed and pending (including applications stuck in Administrative Processing)
+Advocacy relating to matters already filed and pending (including applications delayed due to Covid and applications stuck in Administrative Processing)